frank26080115/Shrew-Dual-Brushed-ESC-with-ELRS/docs/Development-Guide/Development-Hints.md

 ## Cardinal Rules

 Do not use the multithreading features of FreeRTOS.
+The ESP32 has two cores, and the firmware has already been written in a way that assigns tasks to each of the cores.
+Adding more threads will cause more unpredictable execution order.

 Do not let your code run in a long loop that blocks other code from running.
 Do not use delays.
-Do not write code that can cause the radio to miss a packet!
+Basically: do not write code that can cause the radio to miss a packet!

 Do not halt the timers that the core code depends on.
 Do not disable any interrupts.

 All of the above pretty much means: please use state machines